Dixon Dog Bite Lawyer

 - Rabies - a bacteria that affects the brain and is most often fatal.

-I’m Ed Smith, a Dixon dog bite lawyer with more than 33 years of experience in helping people claim money for California dog bite cases.
-If you or a person who is important to you has been hurt by an aggressive dog, get in touch with me at (707) 564-1900 or (800) 404-5400 for free, friendly advice.
+We have helped people claim compensation for California dog bite cases since 1982.
+If you or a family member has been hurt by an aggressive dog, contact our experienced Dixon dog bite attorneys at (707) 564-1900 or (800) 404-5400 for free, friendly advice.

-I take my clients on a contingency basis.
-This means that you don’t need to pay me lawyers’ fees unless I’m able to help you get the money you deserve.
+We take our clients on a contingency basis.
+This means you don't need to pay lawyers' fees unless we can help you get the money you deserve.